 Intent of Academic Leadership for Women in Engineering (ALWE) Program

 To address the need for more women in positions of academic leadership in engineering and to foster the professional growth of women within the academy, The Society of Women Engineers (SWE) developed the Academic Leadership for Women in Engineering (ALWE) program.
 The overarching purpose of ALWE is to provide female academics in engineering tangible skills and knowledge needed to pursue and gainfully acquire and maintain institutional leadership positions at a university.
-SWE also hopes this program provides women with skills that will help them personally grow as a leader.
-The ALWE agenda for WE18 will be posted once it is finalized.
+SWE also hopes this program provides women with skills that will help them grow personally as leaders.

 - Recognize the various roles associated with holding leadership positions within academia.